usmcamp0811/dotfiles/packages/scripts/vault-scripts/README.md

 1. `create-approle` to create additional AppRoles as needed.
 2. `save-approle-secrets` to securely save AppRole secrets for later use.

+#### Scenario 3: Recreating Vault Secrets in a Different Environment

+If you need to migrate or recreate Vault secrets in another environment:

+1. Use `vault-crawler` to generate `vault kv put` commands for a specific Vault path.
+2. Run the generated commands in the new environment to recreate the secrets.

+---

 ### Remote Saving of AppRole Secrets

 The `save-approle-secrets` script now supports saving AppRole secrets to a remote machine.
 Use the `--remote` option to specify the target machine and path.
 For example: